tape-testing/tape/readme.markdown

 Declare the end of a test explicitly.
 If `err` is passed in `t.end` will assert that it is falsy.

 Do not call `t.end()` if your test callback returns a Promise.

+## t.teardown(cb)

+Register a callback to run after the individual test has completed.
+Multiple registered teardown callbacks will run in order.
+Useful for undoing side effects, closing network connections, etc.

 ## t.fail(msg)